sageserpent-open/kineticMerge/README.md

 Be aware that things will be changing in that department as support for code motion is introduced - this has quite a large bearing on the granularity of the merging, which is currently extremely fine grained and will sometimes produce some _surprising_ results.

 For now, consider this in **BETA** release.
 Be brave - or run away.

+Bear in mind you can use either `--no-commit` or rollback with `git reset --hard`, but know what you're doing before you use the second technique.

 ## Simple Use Cases
 [Behold the Chamber of Horrors...](./documents/EXAMPLES.md)